dotnet/designs/proposed/simple-csharp-programs.md

 ## Grow-up story

 There is eventually a need for a grow-up story.
-What's interesting is that this can, in theory, go one of two ways:

-1. You "graduate" to using projects, like every other .NET developer
-2. You continue to create loose files, but you instead organize them in meaningful folders

-The first option is well-understood today, but could involve a special `dotnet` command that _adds_ a project rather than wipes out your existing directory, and converts special directives in your file:
+This will involve dropping a project file in the user's current directory.

+This could involve a special `dotnet` command that simply drops a new project file (or the one synthesized in a temp folder, if a temp folder is picked).
+It would be named based on the current directory.

 ```bash
 $ dotnet add project